Monte Melkonian: Political and moral views

-Self-defeating behavior in daily life
+Anti-smoking and anti-alcohol stance

-Monte was said to have led an exemplary life by not smoking and drinking.
-Monte advocated that revolutionary socialists must lead "practical self-disciplined lives" and avoid "self-destructive habits" such as smoking or drinking alcohol: "By severely diminishing a person's self-discipline, these dependencies inhibit a person from becoming a member of the vanguard, and especially a guerrilla or fedaii."
+Melkonian was said to have led an exemplary life by not smoking and drinking.
+Melkonian advocated that revolutionary socialists must lead "practical self-disciplined lives" and avoid "self-destructive habits" such as smoking or drinking alcohol: "By severely diminishing a person's self-discipline, these dependencies inhibit a person from becoming a member of the vanguard, and especially a guerrilla or fedaii."
 When he joined in toasts, he is said to have raised a glass of yogurt.
-Monte is widely known to have forbidden his soldiers consumption of alcohol.
+Melkonian is widely known to have forbidden his soldiers consumption of alcohol.
 He also established a policy of collecting a tax in kind on Martuni wine, in the form of diesel and ammunition for his fighters.
-Monte also burned cultivated fields of cannabis in Karabakh.
+Melkonian also burned cultivated fields of cannabis in Karabakh.

 Personal life

-Monte Melkonian married his long-time girlfriend Seda Kebranian at the Geghard monastery in Armenia in August 1991.
+Melkonian married his long-time girlfriend Seta Kebranian at the Geghard monastery in Armenia in August 1991.
 They had met in the late 1970s in Lebanon.
-In a 1993 interview Monte said that they had had no time to start a family.
+In a 1993 interview, Melkonian said that they had had no time to start a family.
 He stated, "We'll settle down when the Armenian people's struggle is over."

-As of 2013 Seda, an activist and a lecturer, resided in Anchorage, Alaska with her husband Joel Condon who is a professor of architecture at the University of Alaska Anchorage.
+As of 2013 Seta, an activist and a lecturer, resided in Anchorage, Alaska with her husband Joel Condon who is a professor of architecture at the University of Alaska Anchorage.